nextgenusfs/amptk/docs/windows_install.md

 * Edit System Variables, Path
 * Add to end of string, ;C:\Program Files\ufits
 * Now close window
-You will need to restart the command prompt for the new settings to work.
+You may need to restart the command prompt for the new settings to be loaded correctly.

 #####6) Test Installation
 Open command prompt, navigate to the `test_data` folder of ufits.